 n=384

-Instrument for Data Collection
+Data Sources

-The researcher will develop a structured questionnaire in alignment with the study's objectives to serve as the primary tool for data collection.
-The questionnaire will be divided into five sections, namely A, B, C, D, and E. Section A will focus on gathering socio-demographic information, encompassing various characteristics of the respondents.
-Sections B, C, D, and E will include grouped questions corresponding to each specific research question.
-The questionnaire will predominantly feature closed-ended questions.
+A structured questionnaire was developed in alignment with the study's objectives to serve as the primary tool for data collection. n.
 This format has been chosen to effectively gather data pertaining to the factors that influence the uptake of rotavirus vaccination among mothers of children under the age of five in the Umuahia North Local Government Area, Abia State.

-Method of Data Analysis
+Data Analysis

-The data obtained through the questionnaire will undergo analysis utilizing SPSS (Statistical Package for Social Sciences) version 23.0, a statistical software program.
-The data will be distributed in frequency and percentages and the inferential statistics will be analyzed to check for the association of factors influencing the uptake of water virus vaccination and perception of rotavirus vaccination.
+The data obtained through the questionnaire will?? undergo analysis utilizing SPSS (Statistical Package for Social Sciences) version 23.0, a statistical software program.
+The data will?? be distributed in frequency and percentages and the inferential statistics will be analyzed to check for the association of factors influencing the uptake of water?? virus vaccination and perception of rotavirus vaccination.

-Ethical Clearance
+Ethical Consideration

-Ethical clearance for the study will be obtained from the Ethical Clearance office in the Research and Publications department from Abia State University.
+Ethical clearance for the study was obtained from the Ethical Clearance office in the Research and Publications department from Abia State University.
 The ethical clearance will be gotten after providing them with a clear explanation of the study's purpose.
 Prior to participation, the respondents will be fully informed and their consent will be sought.
 The confidentiality and anonymity of their information will be strictly maintained and also communicated to the respondents.
 The respondents will not be coerced into participating and will have the freedom to withdraw from the study at any time if they choose to do so.

-3.0 RESULT AND DISCUSSION
+3.0 RESULTS AND DISCUSSION

+Results

 Table 1: Socio-Demographic Characteristics of Respondents